-- 18

-- 17

-- 13

-- 10.10 Suppose that you want to use a paging algorithm that requires a reference bit (such as second-chance replacement or working-set model), but the hardware does not provide one.
+9.9 Suppose that you want to use a paging algorithm that requires a reference bit (such as second-chance replacement or working-set model), but the hardware does not provide one.
 Sketch how you could simulate a reference bit even if one were not provided by the hardware, or explain why it is not possible to do so.
 If it is possible, calculate what the cost would be.

-You can use the valid/invalid bit supported in hardware to simulate the reference bit.
+Answer: You can use the valid/invalid bit supported in hardware to simulate the reference bit.
 Initially set the bit to invalid.
-On first reference, a trap to the operating system is generated.
+On first reference a trap to the operating system is generated.
 The operating system will set a software bit to 1 and reset the valid/invalid bit to valid.

-10.11 You have devised a new page-replacement algorithm that you think may be optimal.
+9.10 You have devised a new page-replacement algorithm that you think may be optimal.
 In some contorted test cases, Belady's anomaly occurs.
 Is the new algorithm optimal?
 Explain your answer.

-No. An optimal algorithm will not suffer from Belady's anomaly because-by definition-an optimal algorithm replaces the page that will not be used for the longest time.
+Answer: No. An optimal algorithm will not suffer from Belady's anomaly because-by definition-an optimal algorithm replaces the page that will not be used for the longest time.
 Belady's anomaly occurs when a page-replacement algorithm evicts a page that will be needed in the immediate future.
 An optimal algorithm would not have selected such a page.

-10.12 Segmentation is similar to paging but uses variable-sized "pages."
-Define two segment-replacement algorithms, one based on the FIFO page-replacement scheme and the other on the LRU page-replacement scheme.
-Remember that since segments are not the same size, the segment that is chosen for replacement may be too small to leave enough consecutive locations for the needed segment.
-Consider strategies for systems where segments cannot be relocated and strategies for systems where they can.
+9.11 Segmentation is similar to paging but uses variable-sized "pages."
+Define two segment-replacement algorithms based on FIFO and LRU page-replacement schemes.
+Remember that since segments are not the same size, the segment that is chosen to be replaced may not be big enough to leave enough consecutive locations for the needed segment.
+Consider strategies for systems where segments cannot be relocated, and those for systems where they can.

 a.
 FIFO.
 Find the first segment large enough to accommodate the incoming segment.
-If relocation is not possible and no one segment is large enough, select a combination of segments whose memories are contiguous, which are "closest to the first of the list," and which can accommodate the new segment.
+If relocation is not possible and no one segment is large enough, select a combination of segments whose memories are contiguous, which are "closest to the first of the list" and which can accommodate the new segment.
 If relocation is possible, rearrange the memory so that the first N segments large enough for the incoming segment are contiguous in memory.
 Add any leftover space to the free-space list in both cases.

 - b.
 LRU.
-Select the segment that has not been used for the longest time and that is large enough, adding any leftover space to the free-space list.
-If no one segment is large enough, and if relocation is not available, select a combination of the "oldest" segments that are contiguous in memory and are large enough.
-If relocation is available, rearrange the oldest N segments to be contiguous in memory and replace those with the new segment. - 10.13 Consider a demand-paged computer system where the degree of multiprogramming is currently fixed at four.
-The system was recently measured to determine utilization of the CPU and the paging disk.
-Three alternative results are shown below.
+Select the segment that has not been used for the longest period of time and that is large enough, adding any leftover space to the free space list.
+If no one segment is large enough, select a combination of the "oldest" segments that are contiguous in memory (if relocation is not available) and that are large enough.
+If relocation is available, rearrange the oldest N segments to be contiguous in memory and replace those with the new segment. - 9.12 Consider a demand-paged computer system where the degree of multiprogramming is currently fixed at four.
+The system was recently measured to determine utilization of CPU and the paging disk.
+The results are one of the following alternatives.
 For each case, what is happening?
 Can the degree of multiprogramming be increased to increase the CPU utilization?
 Is the paging helping? - a.
 CPU utilization 13 percent; disk utilization 97 percent - b.
 CPU utilization 87 percent; disk utilization 3 percent - c.
 CPU utilization 13 percent; disk utilization 3 percent